abinpaul1/resource-timing/Explainer/Render_Blocking_Status.md

 ## Render Blocking Status Values

-The following values are proposed for the resource blocking status
+The following values are proposed for the resource blocking status enum

 `blocking` - A potentially render blocking resource